seqeralabs/seqera-kit/README.md

  - (Optional) Profile for your pipeline (i.e. `profile test` or `profile test_full`)
  - (Optional) Pipeline parameters in the `parameters` block: You can specify pipeline-specific parameters here.
 They will be supplied to the Tower CLI as the `--params-file` option.
 For example, you can specify the `outdir` for your pipeline results here.
  - (Optionla) Specify Nextflow configuration options in `config`: These will be supplied to the Tower CLI as the `--config` option.

+All pipelines specified in this config will be launched simultaneously.

 There are default examples of the config file provided in this repo that can be edited or just used out of the box.